The corrupted ghost of a mountain hiking woman.

 •Skills/Special Abilities:

 The magic in the wand is not infinite.
-Instead, the magic used works on a timer.
+Instead, the magic used works on a sort of timer.
 When the timer runs out, magic will return to the wand, and the creations of the magic will disappear.
 The more magic put into a creation, the longer the time before the creation disappears.
 Depending on how complicated and large the creation is, the magic needed is increased.
 Setting an “AI” for the creation needs further magic sources, also depending on how elaborate it is.
-There is no way to return magic to the wand other than to wait for the timer runs out, so careful planning is required if a lot of magic is going to be used.
+There is no way to return magic to the wand other than to wait for the timer to run out, so careful planning is required if a lot of magic is going to be used.
 Any creation made by the wand might have an odd tint of red in any pink colored areas, similar to how Lollo’s ghostly body has turned reddish pink.

 Combining the wand’s magic with her own abilities makes for an intimidating foe.
 Since she’s a spiritual being, she can extract and keep a small amount of magic inside of her own energy.
 She cannot do a lot with the stored up magic, it is good for backup in case she finds herself without the wand for whatever reason.
 Because, unlike herself, the wand is a solid object and cannot pass through walls, which she can sometimes forget.
 Losing the wand means losing her strength and mental buff that the wand provides her with, so it is very important that she does not lose it.
 Although she can still feel an attraction towards the wand, she cannot accurately pinpoint its location.

 By creating a body with magic, she can use her own possession ability to take control of the body.
 This saves her a lot of energy in case she wants to interact with the living and the solid world around her.
 The body she creates is only limited to her imagination, so it can have any look and function she wishes.
 She mostly creates human bodies to blend in, but she can disguise as animals or fantasy monsters too.
-Moving around in animal body can be difficult to pull off since they move so differently, and Louise is used to a human body resulting in unnatural movement.
+Moving around in animal bodies can be difficult to pull off since they have different anatomy, and Louise is used to a human body resulting in unnatural movement.
 Disguising as an animal is not an optimal option because of that.
 People would quickly notice if an animal acts strangely.
 But even in a human body, Louise can sometimes walk straight into walls due to being used to her ghost form.
 Since her human perception often defaults to wanting to enter and exit areas through doors and windows, this only happens in situations where she feels stressed.

 Creating an imaginative monster to control is much easier, since she wouldn’t need to take animalistic movements into consideration and she can make up their movements herself.
 However, they obviously don’t work as a disguise.
 They are more for scaring people.
 Her mazes are an extension of this concept, where she takes a remote location and rearranges it with magic to create a confusing maze to put her monsters in.
 By then luring innocent people into the area, she acts as an audience as the confused and scared victims try to find their way out of the maze without perishing.
 It’s a very magic consuming project, and she might be left with little to no magic to use after making one.
 But it’s worth it to her though.